 Protected member

 If you were contributing to the Scheme at any time between 1 April 1998 and 30 September 2006 you may have protected rights regarding early payment of your benefits.
+This protection is called the 85 year rule.
+Working out how you are affected by the 85 year rule can be quite complex, but the information below should help you work out your general position.

+If you choose to voluntarily draw your pension on or after age 55 and before age 60 and you have rule of 85 protections, these will not automatically apply.
+Your council can choose to allow the rule of 85 to apply.
+This is a discretion and you can ask your council what their policy is on this matter.

+If you choose to voluntarily draw your pension on or after age 55 and before age 60 and your council does not choose to allow the rule of 85 to apply, your benefits are reduced.

-If you will be age 60 or over by 31 March 2016 and choose to retire before age 65 (with employer’s consent if retiring before age 60) you may have some protection from the reductions applied to benefits voluntarily drawn before age 65, as explained below:
+If you will be age 60 or over by 31 March 2016 and choose to retire on or after age 60 and before age 65 (or from age 55 and before age 60 and your council chooses to allow the rule of 85 to apply) you may have some protection from the reductions applied to benefits voluntarily drawn before age 65, as explained below:

 If you satisfy the 85-year rule when you start to draw your pension, the benefits you have accrued up to 31 March 2016 will not be reduced.
 However, the benefits built up after 31 March 2016 will be reduced by the factor shown in the table on page 14 which relates to the number of years the benefits are being paid earlier than age 65.